uweschmitt/emzed/website/getting_started.rst

 command completion and automatic dialog boxes showing a list of possible methods which can be applied to the object ``welcome``.
 In the same way, available methods on any type of object are shown automatically.
-You can activate command completion after any character by pressing the ``Tab`` button.
+You can activate command completion after any character by pressing the ``Tab`` key.
-All methods which can be applied to the object are displayed in the console by typing the name of the object followed by ``.``.
+All methods which can be applied to the object are displayed in the console by typing the name of the object followed by a "``.``".
 For given example:

 .. figure:: ipython_object_operations.png
    :scale: 75 %